arbasil05/Trackify/README.md

 This project addresses these challenges by offering an intuitive web interface built using the MERN stack (MongoDB, Express, React, Node.js).
 Students can view credit distributions across subjects and semesters,  The system ensures transparency, accuracy, and easy data accessibility for all stakeholders.

 ## Features
-- Implements a responsive MERN-based web application.
+- Implements a MERN-based web application.
-- Secure authentication and role-based access (student and admin).
+- Secure authentication.
 - Real-time credit calculation and visualization.
-- Simplified data entry using Excel-like tabular input.
-- Auto-synchronization with MongoDB for record management.
 - Scalable backend with optimized RESTful APIs.
 - Analytics dashboard showing credit progress and completion status.